 Both the Denali 2 and Atom LT Hoody are excellent midlayers and shoulder season outers.
 The Denali 2 Jacket also has a DWR finish which provides it with some added water-resistance.

 The Denali 2 Jacket retails for $239.99, while the Atom LT Hoody retails at $319.99.

 Both fleeces are stylish in their own way.
 The Denali 2 is more playful and colourful, while the Atom LT Hoody is trim and understated.

 The Denali 2 Jacket is classified as ‘relaxed fit’, meaning it’s roomy though not form-fitting.
 The Atom LT, on the other hand, is designed to fit trim in typical Arc’teryx fashion.

 The North Face and Arc’teryx are each working to reduce their carbon footprint, implement recycling and reuse programs, and improve working conditions throughout their overseas factories.
 Each brand has also set sustainability goals for the next 5-10 years.

-If you’re looking for a versatile fleece, you can’t go wrong with either the Denali 2 Jacket or the Covert Hoody.
+If you’re looking for a versatile fleece, you can’t go wrong with either the Denali 2 Jacket or the Atom LT Hoody.
 Both offer a level of comfort and style that’s suitable for summer night campfires, December snowshoeing, or client meetings on Zoom.